waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WATER**: Impassable terrain without a specific HM (likely Surf).
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.
 - **NPC Objects (TEACHER, LASS, etc.)**: These are impassable and function as walls.
+- **Verify Interaction Methods:** Do not assume all objects of the same type (e.g., ladders) have the same activation method.
+If a simple interaction (step-on, 'A' press from adjacent tile) fails, the object may require a different, non-obvious trigger.
+Systematically test and document interaction attempts.

 ## Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.